Hugo P. Rush: Career

 During World War II he held command of the 44th Bombardment Group, the 98th Bombardment Group, the 15th Wing, and the 47th Bombardment Wing.
+Rush was promoted to brigadier general in 1944.
 Following his service in the war he was given command of the 17th Bomb Operational Training Wing and VIII Bomber Command before being named the Commanding General of Keesler Field in 1946.
 Later assignments included holding command of the 301st Fighter Wing.

 He would become a member of the Air Force after its inception in 1947.

 In 1948 he was given the command of the 51st Fighter Wing, promoted as major general in 1950, and retired from the USAF in 1951.